MichaelCurrin/dev-cheatsheets/cheatsheets/python/type-checks/install-types.md

 When you run type checks with Mypy, you might get an error that types are missing for your installed 3rd-party packages.

 So run a command below to install the missing types.
+If you can't find appropriate types, see other pages in this guide to make stubs or ignore that package for typechecks.

 See [typeshed README](https://github.com/python/typeshed/blob/master/README.md) for more info.

 ## Install using Mypy